prometheusresearch/baseline-codebase/src/rex.forms/README.rst

     When a key is not specified, ``rex.forms`` will use the ``top()``-most implementation that exists in the application instance.

+``forms_default_required_entries``
+    This setting controls internal workflow logic which requires that Tasks have at least some minimal number of Preliminary Entries completed before they can be reconciled/completed.
+This setting defaults to ``1`` and is only referenced if the Task implementation does not specify a value for its ``num_required_entries`` property.

 JavaScript Components
 =====================